kantorovich/kantorovich-site/content/event/KI-retreat-2023/index.md

 The success of deep learning is due in large part to our ability to solve certain massive non-convex optimization problems with relative ease.
 Though non-convex optimization is NP-hard, simple algorithms -- often variants of stochastic gradient descent -- exhibit surprising effectiveness in fitting large neural networks in practice.
 We argue that neural network loss landscapes contain (nearly) a single basin after accounting for all possible permutation symmetries of hidden units a la Entezari et al. (2021).
 We introduce three algorithms to permute the units of one model to bring them into alignment with a reference model in order to merge the two models in weight space.
 This transformation produces a functionally equivalent set of weights that lie in an approximately convex basin near the reference model.
 Experimentally, we demonstrate the single basin phenomenon across a variety of model architectures and datasets, including the first (to our knowledge) demonstration of zero-barrier linear mode connectivity between independently trained ResNet models on CIFAR-10 and CIFAR-100.
 Additionally, we investigate intriguing phenomena relating model width and training time to mode connectivity.
 Finally, we discuss shortcomings of the linear mode connectivity hypothesis, including a counterexample to the single basin theory.
 {{< /abstract >}}

 {{< abstract
-  title="Developmental trajectory inference in the presence of a growth-induced bias in clonal data" author="Becca Bonham-Carder" affiliation="UBC (now at Mission Control Space Services) + KI"
->}}
-Developmental trajectory inference is the task of estimating the paths followed by cells over time as they develop (divide, die and differentiate) in a biological population.
-In this work we consider the problem of inferring developmental trajectories at single-cell resolution from time courses of dynamic populations which contain observations of cell developmental state and shared ancestry through lineage tracing with DNA barcodes.
-A group of cells sharing a common barcode/ancestor are referred to as a clone.
-We identify and explore a statistical phenomenon that may emerge in this inference setting, namely how the relative growth rates of cells influence the probability that they will be sampled in clones observed across multiple time points.
-We consider how this sampling bias affects state-of-the-art methods for this inference problem, including optimal transport approaches, and how one might design methods that are robust to this bias.
-{{< /abstract >}}

-{{< abstract